Life can be confusing.

-When I finally decided to quit my day job, The 4-Hour Work Week was my go-to resource.
-The No.1 New York Times Bestseller, is the bible for all seeking alternative lifestyles.
+When I finally decided to quit my job, The 4-Hour Work Week was my go-to resource.
+The No.1 New York Times Bestseller is the bible for anyone seeking an alternative lifestyle.

 These Books Won’t Work Unless…

-But these are just books.
-They won’t work, unless you do the work.
-Apply the ideas to your life, and see if you get the results.
+But these are just books—they won’t work unless you do the work.
+Apply these ideas to your life, and see what results you get.

 Which books have had a positive impact on your life?